Intimate 5-Day Residential Meditation Retreats

-Kairos is a mountain retreat setting with single room accommodations and vegetarian meals located 30 minutes north of downtown Spokane.
+Kairos is a forest retreat setting with single room accommodations and vegetarian meals located 30 minutes north of downtown Spokane.

 Please note: Meditation Hall is up a flight of stairs.